Cordell Jackson

-Cordell Jackson (July 15, 1923 – October 14, 2004) was an American guitarist thought to be the first woman to produce, engineer, arrange and promote music on her own rock and roll music label.
+Cordell Jackson (née Miller; July 15, 1923 – October 14, 2004) was an American guitarist thought to be the first woman to produce, engineer, arrange and promote music on her own rock and roll music label.

 Early life

 She was born Cordell Miller in Pontotoc, Mississippi, where her father led a string band, the Pontotoc Ridge Runners.
-As a child she learned guitar, piano, and double bass, and soon began performing in her father's band and on radio in Tupelo.
-She married William Jackson in 1943, and settled in Memphis, Tennessee, where she joined the Fisher Air Craft Band and wrote songs.
-After installing recording equipment in her home, she recorded demo records for Sam Phillips before he set up Sun Records.
+As a child she learned guitar, piano, harmonica and double bass, and soon began performing in her father's band and on radio in Tupelo.
+In 1943, she graduated from high school and married William Jackson.
+The couple settled in Memphis, Tennessee, where Jackson worked as a riveter, joined the Fisher Air Craft Band, and wrote songs.
+After installing recording equipment in her home in 1947, she recorded demo records for Sam Phillips before he set up Sun Records.

 Career

-Jackson founded the Moon Records label in Memphis in 1956.
+Jackson founded the Moon Records label in Memphis in 1956, and released her first single "Beboppers Christmas" under the label in the same year.
 Unable to break into the Sun label's stable of male artists, she received the advice and assistance of RCA Records' Chet Atkins in forming this new label to release her music.
 She began releasing and promoting on the label singles she recorded in her home studio, serving as engineer, producer and arranger.
-The artists recorded included her and a small family of early rock and roll, rockabilly, and country music performers she recruited from several Southern states.
+The artists recorded included her and a small family of early rock and roll, rockabilly, and country music performers she recruited from several Southern states, such as Allen Page, Earl Patterson, and Johnny Tate.
+In addition to running Moon Records, Jackson worked various day jobs throughout the 1960s and 1970s, including as an interior decorator, D.J., and printer.

 Tav Falco's Panther Burns and Alex Chilton helped create new interest in her career in the 1980s when they began covering some of her Moon label's old singles such as "Dateless Night", a song she originally wrote in the 1950s for Florida artist Allen Page.
-Jackson then began playing occasional shows in the 1980s with her signature red Hagstrom electric guitar as a solo artist in Memphis, Hoboken, New York, and Chicago nightclubs.
+Jackson then began playing occasional shows in the 1980s with her signature red Hagstrom electric guitar in Memphis, Hoboken, New York, and Chicago nightclubs.
+Although she typically performed as a solo artist, she was occasionally supported by other bands, including the A-Bones.
 She recorded new material on her label with Memphis musicians Colonel Robert Morris and Bob Holden, becoming known as a "rock-and-roll granny" solo guitar instrumentalist.
-She appeared in 1991 and 1992 on national talk shows like Late Night with David Letterman and in a television commercial duelling with rockabilly artist Brian Setzer on guitar.
+She appeared in 1991 and 1992 on national talk shows like Late Night with David Letterman and in a Budweiser commercial duelling with rockabilly artist Brian Setzer on guitar.
+Jackson also produced a contemporary Christian radio show, Let's Keep the Family Together America.